Harry Panayiotou: Leicester City

 Panayiotou was born in Leicester, to a Greek Cypriot father, Andreas, who was involved in youth football, and a Kittian mother.
 He started his career at the youth academy of local club Leicester City, alongside subsequent first-team teammates Andy King, Jeffrey Schlupp, Liam Moore, Tom Parkes and Cian Bolger.
 His performances for the under-18 side earned him the Fans' Academy Player of the Year award for the 2011–12 season.
 He was part of the youth squad which won the HKFC Soccer Sevens cup in May 2013, where he scored five goals, including one in the 2–0 win over Newcastle United in the final; he was subsequently named Player of the Tournament.

 After impressing in games for Leicester City Under-21 he was named as the under-21 Premier League Player of the Month for March.
 On 18 May 2015, Panayiotou was named Leicester City Under-21 Player of the Year, reward for an impressive season including scoring 11 goals in his last 13 games.
 He made his senior debut for the "Foxes" against Leeds United on the final day of the 2011–12 season at Elland Road; he replaced Lloyd Dyer in the 73rd minute and scored the winning goal in added time.
 He signed his first professional contract in September 2012, and in July 2014 he extended it by a further two years.
 On 20 October 2014, Panayioutou joined League One side Port Vale on a one-month loan.
-However, he did not make a first team appearance for the "Valiants" during his time at Vale Park.
+However, he did not make a first-team appearance for the "Valiants" during his time at Vale Park.

-On 29 January 2016, Panayiotou joined Scottish Championship club Raith Rovers on a loan until the end of the 2015–16 season.
+On 29 January 2016, Panayiotou joined Scottish Championship club Raith Rovers on loan until the end of the 2015–16 season.
 He made his league debut for Raith against Rangers on 2 February, coming on as a second-half substitute.
 He scored his first goal for Rovers in a 3–3 draw against with Rangers on 2 April.
 His next goal came in the Scottish Championship semi-final first leg play-off against Hibernian at Stark's Park on 4 May 2016; Rovers went on to lose 2–0 (2–1 on aggregate) in the return leg three days later.
 He was released by Leicester City at the end of the 2015–16 season.